 - The swimming pool is kept clean with a salt-based sanitiser that has significantly reduced chlorine from bleach by over 90%.

-The Lodge: The lodge was designed in keeping with local traditional architecture and built from raw local stone from the community quarry, government -approved rich Sal (Shorea robusta) timber from the Nepal Terai plains, and pine from the western hills, to blend into the landscape.
+Designed and built in-keeping with local traditional architecture, with raw local stone from the community quarry, government -approved rich Sal (Shorea robusta) timber from the Nepal Terai plains, and pine from the western hills, to blend into the landscape.
 Traditional mud mortar is used where practicable and cement mortar only where load or other engineering need makes it necessary.

-All construction complies with regulations and the needs of the disabled are also taken into account with dedicated staff also allocated to support needs as far as natural topography permits.
+Lodge construction: All building complies with regulations and the needs of the disabled are also taken into account with dedicated staff also allocated to support needs as far as natural topography permits.

 The hilltop between the swimming pool and the main lodge is set aside as a natural Khar Bari, a field for traditional thatch grass.
 This retains natural land use patterns and is beneficial for bio-diversity.
 The wooded areas are managed with occasional and minimal selective thinning.

 Erosion evasion: The appropriate planting and regular monitoring of the property ensures that everything possible is done to mitigate human-induced potential erosion risks.
 All storm-water run-off is controlled for the same reason.